10 Inspiring Container Gardening Ideas for Sun and Shade

 The beauty of gardening in containers is that it can be done anywhere.
 Since you control the soil and water, plus you can decide what amount of sun to set the planter in, you know your plants will thrive.
 Sometimes, we just need to see ideas to inspire us on how to select coordinating colors or how to position the containers in an attractive grouping.
-Here are ten scenes to get your creative wheels turning.
+Here are 14 container gardening ideas to get your creative wheels turning.

 1 Supertunia combos